Derailed Trump Assassination Attempt Takes Bizarre Twist

 Initially, Department of Homeland Security (DHS) officials lauded the arrest, with Secretary Kristi Noem linking it to other recent threats against Trump.
 However, the situation shifted when handwriting analysis revealed that Reyes did not author the threatening letter.

-The investigation found that Reyes is a victim of a robbery and assault case in Milwaukee, Wisconsin.
-Authorities believe the real author of the letter might be linked to that criminal proceeding and wanted Reyes deported ahead of the trial.
-Investigators also reviewed jail phone calls made by a person suspected of being involved in authoring the letters.
+The investigation found that Reyes was a victim of a robbery and assault case in Milwaukee, Wisconsin.
+Authorities later found that the real author of the letter was linked to that criminal proceeding and wanted Reyes deported ahead of the trial.
+Investigators reviewed jail phone calls made by the person suspected of being involved in authoring the letters.

-According to DHS records, Reyes illegally entered the United States at least nine times between 1998 and 2005.
-His criminal record includes arrests for felony hit-and-run, criminal damage to property, and disorderly conduct with a domestic abuse modifier.
-Immigration officials stated that Reyes will remain in custody pending removal proceedings, regardless of the outcome of the investigation into the threat.
+DHS records show that Reyes unlawfully entered the United States at least nine times between 1998 and 2005.
+His record includes arrests for felony hit-and-run, property damage, and disorderly conduct related to domestic abuse.
+Immigration authorities stated that he still has ongoing removal proceedings, regardless of the results of the threat investigation.

 The family’s attorney and immigrant rights advocates criticized the government’s handling of the case, arguing that the public announcement caused harm to Reyes and his family.
 They reported receiving numerous death threats on social media following the initial DHS press release.
 Reyes was reportedly in the process of applying for a U-visa, which allows undocumented crime victims to remain in the United States if they assist in law enforcement investigations.